bhavyammodi/Expensention/README.md

 ## Future Features

-1. **Time of the Transactions**: Track and display the exact time when each transaction was made.
+1. ~**Time of the Transactions**: Track and display the exact time when each transaction was made~.
-2. **Payment Medium**: Identify the payment method used — UPI app, cash, or card.
+2. **Payment Medium**: Identify the payment method used — UPI app or cash.
+(Saving UPI url for now, need to store the App name)
-3. **Export/Import to CSV**: Provide an option to export transaction data to CSV format and import it back for seamless backup and data migration.
+3. **~Export~/Import to CSV**: Provide an option to export transaction data to CSV format and import it back for seamless backup and data migration.
+(Export is implemented)
+4. **Retry**: Option to retry the transaction in case it doesn't go through.

 ## Dependencies